Adult and Higher Education

 - Future aspirations and professional development needs,

-- Tentative list of proposed coursework for the thirty-six credit credential,
+- Tentative list of proposed coursework for the thirty-six credit credential.

-The admissions process requires a formal interview.
-Candidates to be interviewed will be selected on the basis of the above information.
+- Formal Interview: Candidates to be interviewed will be selected on the basis of the above information.
 During the interview, issues relating to the following topics will be covered: a) communication skills, b) clarity of professional goals, c) fit with the adult and higher education profession and d) understanding one’s self as a learner.

 A maximum of twelve credit hours of graduate-level study may be approved as transfer credit provided these credits were not used as part of another degree or certificate program, were earned no more than five years prior to matriculation, are in subject areas related to adult education, and show a grade of B or better on the transcript.
 In rare situations and when compelling evidence is provided, the program faculty reserves the right to expand the number and age of credits transferred into the M.S. in adult and higher education program beyond the twelve credit, five-year rule.